Montenegro Travel Guide

 During the summer months Montenegro’s beaches get very crowded and Kotor is often filled with tourists coming off the cruise ships.

 If you love parties and nightlife, then you’ll definitely want to visit during this main tourist season when the bars are brimming with people.
-Budva’s famous open-air nightclub Top Hill usually opens in July and August.
+Budva’s famous open-air nightclub Top Hill usually only opens in July and August.